Extended-Thunder/send-later/index.md

 ### Bind Alt-Shift-Enter instead of Ctrl-Shift-Enter

-This preference causes the pop-up Send Later dialog to be bound to the key sequence Alt-Shift-Enter instead of Ctrl-Shift-Enter.
-When this feature is activated, Ctrl-Shift-Enter reverts to the original Thunderbird functionality, i.e. depositing the message into the Outbox.
+This preference causes the pop-up Send Later dialog to be bound to the key sequence Alt-Shift-Enter instead of `Ctrl-Shift-Enter`.
+When this feature is activated, `Ctrl-Shift-Enter` reverts to the original Thunderbird functionality, i.e. depositing the message into the Outbox.

 ### Show Send Later Column